tzanders711/Color-Generator-/README.md

-# Color-Generator-
+# Color-Palette-Generator-
-Color Generator built with JavaScript, Html and CSS
+Color Palette Generator built with JavaScript, Html and CSS